nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/GETTING_STARTED_MAC.md

 ### devdocs.io

 Bookmark the [devdocs.io](https://devdocs.io/) site.
-It contains documentation for nearly everything you will be learning during your time here at NSS.
+It contains documentation for nearly everything you will be learning during your time here at NewForce.

 ## Spectacle